jperezcuarenta/jperezcuarenta.github.io/_posts/2021-04-07-Predicting_ENSO_Phenomena.md

       'Predicted and True Ocean Temperature Anomalies at'+' '+str(month_lead)+' '+'Month Lead Time. \n Corr: {:.2f}'.format(corr))
 ```

-Here are some of our results at 1 and 6 month lead times by considering anomalies across varying ocean depth.
+Here are some of our predictions at 1 and 6 month lead times by considering anomalies at varying depths.

 * 1 Month Lead Time
 <figure>